HodaAziza/PlantCo-Dashboard/README.md

 The data model was designed to ensure optimal querying and reporting capabilities.
 It includes the following components:

 Fact_Sales: The central fact table, containing measures like sales (USD), quantity, cost of goods sold (COGS), and gross profit.

 Dim_Account: A dimension table with account-specific details such as account ID, country, postal code, and coordinates.

 Dim_Product: Captures product information, including product family, group, name, size, and type.

 Dim_Date: A date dimension table for temporal analysis, enabling time-based calculations like YTD and PYTD.

+# Skills Demonstrated
+Data Transformation and Modeling: Efficient use of Power BI’s modeling capabilities to create virtual tables and relationships.

+DAX Expertise: Development of advanced measures to calculate KPIs and improve interactivity.

+Visualization Techniques: Effective use of various Power BI visuals to present data clearly and interactively.

+Attention to Detail: Focus on formatting, conditional formatting, and user-friendly design.

+# Usage
+This dashboard is ideal for:

+Business Stakeholders: To gain insights into profitability trends and identify key opportunities.

+Data Analysts: To explore profitability patterns and drive data-driven decisions.